ibm-cloud-docs/assistant-data/install-120.md

 1. Save and close the `values-override.yaml` file.

-For information about other values in the YAML file, see [Configuration details](#install-120-config-details).
+For information about other values in the YAML file, see the values and their descriptions in the README file that is included in the archive package.

 ## Step 10: Install from the Helm chart
 {: #install-120-load-helm-chart}